 array_sort(arr)

-arr: an array.
+arr: specifies an array value.

 The return value is of the array type.